E3SM-Project/Omega/components/omega/doc/userGuide/VertCoord.md

       MovementWeightType: [Fixed,Uniform]
 ```
 The option `Uniform` specifies that perturbations to the total pseudo-thickness of the water column is distributed evenly to all vertical layers.
-This is similar to the standard "z-star" coordinate in Boussinesq models
+This is similar to the standard "z-star" coordinate in Boussinesq models.
 The option `Fixed` means that total pseudo-thickness perturbations are confined to the top layer, while all others remain constant.
-This is similar to the traditional "z" coordinate in Boussinesq models
+This is similar to the traditional "z" coordinate in Boussinesq models.